Mariabba/fma-datamining/README.md

 4-Analyze the value distribution of the class to predict with respect to point 2; if it is unbalanced leave it as it is, otherwise turn the dataset into an imbalanced version (e.g., 96% - 4%, for binary classification).
 Then solve the classification task using the Decision Tree or the KNN by adopting various techniques of imbalanced learning.

 5-Draw your conclusions about the techniques adopted in this analysis.

+N.B.
+When “solving the classification task”, remember, (i) to test, when needed, different criteria for the parameter estimation of the algorithms, and (ii) to evaluate the classifiers (e.g., Accuracy, F1, Lift Chart) in order to compare the results obtained with an imbalanced technique against those obtained from using the “original” dataset.